bobosola/HTMLtoRSS/README.md

 # HTML to RSS

-This is a simple text grabber to create an RSS feed `<item>` element from a local file system HTML page, such as a blog page.
-It does the following:
+This is a command line application to create an RSS feed item from a local static HTML page and insert it into your RSS.xml file.
+It is designed for occasional bloggers who still use static HTML pages and who wish to add an RSS feed top their site.
+There is also a minimal demo RSS.xml file with instructions below for setting up an RSS feed from scratch.

+The application does the following:
-* grabs all the text inside the `<main>` element ignoring the first `LINES_TO_CUT` number of lines to allow for the removal of headings or anything else you don't need
+* grabs all the text inside a nominated element
+* optionally ignores a number of lines to allow for the removal of unwanted headings etc.
-* converts all elements with relative paths (i.e. those with `href`, `src`, or `srcset` attributes) to full URL paths so that they will work in an external feed reader
+* converts all `href`, `src`, and `srcset` attributes to absolute URLs so that they will work in an external feed reader
 * removes all extraneous white space used for formatting
-* copies the result to clipboard as a populated RSS `<item>` element (as described below) ready for pasting directly into an `rss.xml` file
+* copies the result into your `rss.xml` file as a new feed item

-The following two constants must be set in `src/main.rs`:
+The following three constants must be set in `src/main.rs`:
 * `BASE_URL` - the URL for converting relative paths to full URLs
+* `CONTENT_ELEMENT` - the element which contains the content you wish to export to RSS
-* `LINES_TO_CUT` - the number of lines to ignore from the start of the `<main>` element
+* `LINES_TO_CUT` - the number of lines to ignore from the start of the chosen element

-## Application description
+## Output

-The application requires (i) an html file path and (ii) the title text as arguments.
-It produces a populated `<item>` element like this :
+The application produces a populated `<item>` element like this :

 ```xml
 <item>